What are the fitness requirements for our pilgrimages?

 Course Fees do not include the following:

-- Gratuity (we ask that you bring $150 with you to cover all gratuities for College staff which the College will distribute fairly to staff)
+- Gratuities: there is an extra US$160 charge to cover all gratuities for College staff and bus driver.
+The College will distribute gratuities fairly to all staff.

 - Extra-curricular tours or events